Smoke Bomb Safety Guide: How to Use Them Safely

 • No active fire ban or red flag warning for your area

-• No local ordinance restricting smoke devices (rare but worth a quick check in fire-prone regions)
+• No local ordinance restricting smoke devices (rare, but worth a quick check in fire-prone regions — start with our state-by-state legality guide)

 • Venue or property owner permission obtained if you are not on your own land